splunk/public-o11y-docs/infrastructure/metrics-pipeline/metrics-pipeline-intro.rst

    points over a period that's much longer than 10 seconds, you might have difficulty reconciling your raw data with the aggregated data.
 To learn more, see the section :ref:`mts-aggregation-rollup-period`.

+.. _rules-based-metrics-management:

-Controlling metrics pipeline management using rules
+Rules-based metrics management
 ===============================================================================

-Metrics pipeline management is rules-based.
-Use rules to do the following:
+Control metrics pipeline management with rules that define the following:

 * Aggregation - Choose MTS to aggregate, choose dimensions to aggregate or drop
-* Data routing
+* Data routing -

        * Choose MTS to move to a lower-cost tier
        * Choose historical MTS to restore to higher-cost tier

-* Dashboards show rules in effect and their impact on data storage
+Metrics pipeline management dashboards display the current rules their effect on data storage

-To learn how to manage rules, see :ref:`use-metrics-pipeline`.
+To learn how to manage rules, see one of the following topics:

+* To learn how to set up data ingestion rules, see :ref:`use-MTS-aggregation-pipeline`.
+* To learn how to set up MTS storage overhead rules, see :ref:`use-MTS-data-routing-pipeline`.

 .. _aggregation: